-Open Field Farm is a diversified farm, raising grass fed beef, pastured eggs, chickens, and turkeys, pork, while also growing a wide variety of vegetables, herbs, dry beans and corn, flowers, and small grains.
+Open Field Farm is a diversified farm, raising grass fed beef, sheep, and pastured eggs, while also growing a wide variety of vegetables, herbs, dry beans and corn, flowers, and small grains.
 We hope to continue to add to our diversity as we grow.
 All of our food is distributed through our Community Supported Agriculture (CSA) program.
 We use all organic and biodynamic practices and are in the process of being certified.

 The Story of Open Field Farm